Wednesday, November 6, 2024

 combination may offer hepatoprotective effects

-(....)
-OTC drugs: I've included a few non-oncology drugs with the potential for enhanced anti-cancer action if used in combination with specific supplements.
+(OTC) medications: I've included a few non-oncology drugs that, if used in combination with specific supplements, could enhance their anti-cancer action.
 Repurposing non-oncology drugs is an attractive approach to improving cancer therapy.

 • ICD Immunogenic cell death